There are many things I love about making my own homemade mild yellow curry powder mix.

 It goes really well in all kinds of dishes, and tastes especially good in my raw veggie burgers.

-And of course it goes equally well in stews, casseroles, dips and more, or anything that requires a great Indian-style curry taste.
+And of course my curry seasoning goes equally well in stews, casseroles, dips and more, or anything that requires a great Indian-style curry taste.

-It really is an amazingly versatile and fabulously delicious recipe.
+It really is an amazingly versatile and fabulously delicious substitute for curry powder.

 So, head off into your kitchen and make your own mild curry powder from scratch today!